257841/Miniproject/1_Requirements/README.md

 ## Cost and Features with Time
 | Time | Feature | Cost |
 | ----- | ----- | ----- |
-|
+| 10

 ### Certain assumptions:
-* A person will be allowed to use the system(cast the vote) only if his/her name is registered.
+* A person will be allowed to use the system(cast the vote) only if his/her voter id is valid.
-* I have assumed that the person voting is a verified authentic user who has a voter id.

 # 4W&#39;s and 1&#39;H